david-a-wheeler/railroader/test/README.md

 Run `bundle` then `rake` or if you want to avoid bundler `ruby test/test.rb`.

-This runs Brakeman against full apps in the `apps` directory and checks the results against what is expected.
+This runs Railroader against full apps in the `apps` directory and checks the results against what is expected.

 ## Test Generation